Towards Comprehensive Scene Understanding: Integrating First and Third-Person Views for LVLMs: Analysis

 \subsection{Analysis of Multi-Perspective Scene Graph Generation Strategies}

-To analyze the advantages of our three scene generation perspectives (Ego2Exo, Exo2Ego, and Ego\&Exo), we partition the E3VQA dataset into four subsets, Any, Ego, Exo, and Both, according to which view(s) are necessary to answer each question.
-Specifically, Any subset questions can be answered with either the ego or exo image; Ego subset questions require only the ego image; Exo subset questions require only the exo image; Both subset questions require both images.

-Table~\ref{tab:persepective_comparison} shows that the Ego\&Exo strategy achieves the largest accuracy gain in the Both subset, demonstrating its advantage in integrating complementary cues across viewpoints.
-In contrast, Ego2Exo performs best on Exo subset, while Exo2Ego yields the highest improvement on Ego subset, reflecting their specialization in inferring one view from the other.
-This highlights that different scene graph generation strategies can provide complementary benefits depending on where critical information is located within the given image sources.
-In addition, our scene graph refinement stage improves performance beyond any individual strategy by combining their strengths and filling their gaps.
-These findings confirm that fusing diverse scene graph perspectives produces more robust reasoning in ego–exo multi-image scenarios.
+To analyze the advantages of our three scene graph generation perspectives (Ego\&Exo, Ego2Exo, and Exo2Ego), we report in Table~\ref{tab:persepective_comparison} their respective performances across the Any, Ego, Exo, and Both subsets.
+The Ego\&Exo strategy achieves the largest accuracy gain in the Both subset, demonstrating its strength in integrating complementary cues across viewpoints.
+In contrast, Ego2Exo performs best on the Exo subset, while Exo2Ego yields the highest improvement on the Ego subset, reflecting their specialization in inferring one view from the other.
+These results highlight that different scene graph generation strategies provide complementary advantages depending on where the key information required to answer the question is located within the ego-exo view images.
+In addition, our scene graph refinement stage improves performance beyond any individual strategy by combining their strengths and compensating for their limitations.
+Overall, these findings confirm that fusing diverse scene graph perspectives produces more robust reasoning in ego-exo multi-view scenarios.